Google Ads MCP: launch and manage Google campaigns from Claude & ChatGPT (2026)

 The step every Google Ads MCP skips: what should you even bid on?

 Here's the uncomfortable truth about execution-only tools: they're brilliant at running the campaign you describe, and completely silent on whether it's the right campaign.
-You still bring the strategy — the keywords, the angles, the budget thesis — from somewhere else.
+You still bring the strategy, the keywords, the angles and the budget thesis, from somewhere else.

 AdWhispr is, as far as we know, the only Google Ads MCP that pairs execution with competitor keyword intelligence.
 Two research tools sit in front of the launch tools: